lewis-weinberger/psc/README.md

 make
 ```

 This will create directories `lib/` and `bin/` containing the library and games respectively.
 By default the games link to the library dynamically.
+To make just the library, use `make lib`.
 To make an individual game, use `make game` (substituting `game` for your desired game).

 To install system-wide, use: